zhaoyl18/Deep-PCA/README.md

 # Deep PCA for Eigenfaces

-## TODO

-1. add a function that computes PSNR to test if the recovered images are good, or at least better than compressed images.
-2. Is is possible to adopt deep PCA in RECOGNITION process, not just compressing images?
-As for now, I tried using deep PCA when making eigenfaces, but there are some concerns and technical issues.
-Like it is not feasible to do matrix inverse for a matrix $X X^\top$ with size $(9\times H \times W, 9\times H \times W)$ where H = 112, W =92.

-3. Do more experiments for random seeds, different train/test ratios and make illustrative tables and plots.
-4. Write report and slides.

 ## Abstract

 This project focused on the methodology of Turk and Pentland's paper, ***Face recognition using eigenfaces*** [1].
 We implemented the workflow suing basic algebra function of Numpy and PyTorch, including images preprocessing, eigenfaces construction, eigenspace representation of images, face recognition based on K-nn (K near neighbors) algorithm, performance evaluation.
 For performance evaluation, we worked AT&T face dataset (formerly 'The ORL Database of Faces').